blockchaintp/sextant/docs/deployments/provo/chronicle-on-sawtooth.md

 its deployment form.
 Here you need to give your deployment a name and specify its namespace using the one created above:

+// TODO - ADD SCREEN CAPTURES USING CHROME FULL SCREEN ON MBP

 ![Sextant Deployments Chronicle on Sawtooth Form](../../images/sextant-deployments-chronicle-sawtooth-form.png){.shadow}